ctsco/prime-numbers/README.md

 # What I'm pleased with
 **The paging functionality.** Not only would it have been difficult to see the prime multiplication table when there were more than a few hundred on the screen, rendering performance would have been terrible - especially considering the prime generation feels quite quick (well, quick to me anyway!).
+If you do want to turn it off (so the whole grid is displayed), just untick the 'Use Paging to display' checkbox and the view will update.
+It may take some time, but that is mainly rendering.

-**The design.** The algorithm itself should be easily tweakable, and any util functions have all been split out incase they need reuse.
+**The design.** The algorithm itself should be easily tweakable, and any util functions have all been split out so they can be easily reused.
 The UI paging component should be re-usable too.

 # What I'd do If I had more time...
 **Improve the accuracy of the PrimeUtils.approximateNthPrimeNumber algorithm.**